bgruening/docker-galaxy-stable/README.md

 Additionally, many framework tools depend on Galaxy's Python virtual environment being available.
-This should be created outside of the container on a shared filesystem available to your cluster using the instructions [here](https://github.com/galaxyproject/galaxy/blob/dev/doc/source/admin/framework_dependencies.rst#managing-dependencies-manually).
+This should be created outside of the container on a shared file system available to your cluster using the instructions [here](https://github.com/galaxyproject/galaxy/blob/dev/doc/source/admin/framework_dependencies.rst#managing-dependencies-manually).
 Job destinations can then source these virtual environments using the instructions outlined [here](https://github.com/galaxyproject/galaxy/blob/dev/doc/source/admin/framework_dependencies.rst#galaxy-job-handlers).
 In other words, by adding